Mu. Po. Bombilwaadi

 Mu.
 Po.
 Bombilwaadi, short for Mukkam Post Bombilwaadi, is a 2025 Indian Marathi-language comedy-drama film written and directed by Paresh Mokashi.
 Produced by Madhugandha Kulkarni and Bharatt Dilip Shitole under the banners of Vivek Films and Mayasabha Karamanuk Mandali, the film features an ensemble cast including Prashant Damle, Anand Ingale, Manmeet Pem, Pranav Raorane, Vaibhav Mangle, Ritika Shrotri and Geetanjali Kulkarni.
 Set in 1942, the story unfolds in a tranquil Indian village thrown into uproar with the unexpected arrival of Hitler.
 Amid the chaos of World War II, the villagers, led by their spirited local theater group, unite to take on the dictator in a hilarious and heartwarming battle for freedom.

 The film was officially announced in September 2024.
-The film was originally announced as a Christmas 2024 release, but it was postponed it had its theatrically released on 1 January 2025.
+The film was originally announced as a Christmas 2024 release, but it was postponed and theatrically released on 1 January 2025.
+Mu.
+Po.
+Bombilwaadi won National Film Award for Best Marathi Feature Film at the 72nd National Film Awards.